 A young woman sits on steps researching everything she needs to know about CBT for bipolar disorder.

-Everything You Need to Know About CBT for Bipolar Disorder
+What Should You Know About CBT for Bipolar Disorder?

 Cognitive behavioral therapy (CBT) develops coping strategies for emotional ups and downs – essential for people with bipolar disorder.